CT83/Raspberry-Pi-PostGres-Docker-Compose/README.md

 The container is at **<IP>:5432** with password _password@7979_.
 You can change this in the [docker-compose.yml](https://github.com/CT83/Raspberry-Pi-PostGres-Docker-Compose/blob/master/docker-compose.yml).
 Now, you can treat this like a full fledged PostGres server and do your PG-Admin Stuff. 😇

-Also, note that the PostGres Server can be accessed by any device on the network!
+The PostGres Server can be accessed by any device on the network!
 Use this to build a _truly decentralized off-site infrastructure_ where each container runs on a separate low powered Raspberry Pi Zero, maybe?

 ### Credits
-This would have been impossible without the base image created by [Tobias H.](https://github.com/Tob1asDocker).
+This would have been impossible without the base image created by [Tobias H](https://github.com/Tob1asDocker).

-*I just added the docker-compose and a conf to allow other network hosts to connect to it*

-You can check it out [here](
+*I just added the docker-compose and a conf to allow other network hosts to connect to it* You can check it out [here]( https://github.com/Tob1asDocker/rpi-postgresql)
-https://github.com/Tob1asDocker/rpi-postgresql)